What is a “Discount Factor”?

 Discount Factor Example

-Given below is an example, where we first calculate a discount factor for each year (period 1 to 10) and then multiply the same by the undiscounted cash flow value in that year to discount it back to its present value.
-You will notice that the decimal value of the discount factor gets smaller, as we go along from year 1 to 10.
+Given below is an example, where we first calculate a discount factor for each year (yearsperiod 1 to 5) and then multiply the same by the undiscounted cash flow value in that year to discount it back to its present value.
+You will notice that the decimal value of the discount factor gets smaller, as we go along from year 1 to 5.
 This is due to the effect of compounding that builds over time.

 Let us assume that each year a company generates US$130,000 in undiscounted cash flows.
 We need to calculate the present value for each of these years and then sum them up to get the net present value of the cash flows.
 For each year we need to use a different discount factor.